ludovicolc/wine_scraping_and_cleaning/README.md

 # Projects objective
-The objective of this project is to gather wine data from an Italian website, clean and organize it using SQL, and store the final data in a PostgreSQL database.
+The objective of this project is to gather wine data from an Italian website, clean and organize it using Python and SQL, and store the final data in a PostgreSQL database.
 The resulting dataset can be used for various wine-related analysis and projects.

 # Data
 This is an example of raw data: